tsunhua/AlfredHanziSourceWorkflow/README.md

 ### Usage

+1. Download  [AlfredHanziSourceWorkflow](https://github.com/LinLshare/AlfredHanziSourceWorkflow/blob/master/AfredHanziSource.alfredworkflow)  and click import;

-Launch Alfred, and then input  `c/ch/查 [Hanzi]` , and it works.
+2. Launch Alfred, and then input  `c/ch/查 [Hanzi]` , and it works.

-The action in right of each row is copy to the clipboard.
+> Tip: The action in right of each row is copy to the clipboard.

 ### Effect